 As a buy-side financial analyst, your financial analysis and accounting skills are critical.
-If you already have a strong understanding of how to prepare financial statements, your ability to anticipate how future events will be translated into next quarter’s earnings would be invaluable.
+If you already have a strong understanding of how to prepare financial statements, your ability to anticipate how future events will be translated into the next quarter’s earnings are invaluable.

-If your serious about trying to break into this industry, you might also want to consider pursuing the CFA charter.
-Although taking another series of challenging tests might be the last thing you want to do, your accounting background will be a major benefit in your studying.
+If you’re serious about trying to break into this industry, you might also want to consider pursuing the CFA charter.
+Although taking another series of challenging tests might be the last thing you want to do, your accounting background will be a major benefit in studying.

-Accounting is frequently considered the hardest section on the CFA exam.
-If you already have a CPA and a few years of public accounting experience, the amount of time required to study will be reduced compared to other candidates that haven’t worked in public accounting.
+Plus, accounting is frequently considered the hardest section on the CFA exam.
+If you already have a CPA and a few years of public accounting experience, this section will be much easier for you.

-If you look at some of the prominent portfolio managers of large mutual funds, it shouldn’t come as a shock that some of them actually hold both the CFA charter and the CPA designation.
+If you look at some of the prominent portfolio managers of large mutual funds, it shouldn’t come as a shock that they hold both the CFA charter and the CPA designation.

 Sometimes when you’re at a career inflection point, choosing a very different path could be exactly what you need to break out of that rut.
 When most people think about the FBI, they associate it with career field agents that resemble traditional law enforcement officers.